 My personal experience with “Zentangle” art and art therapy in relation to stress and anxiety reduction was exactly in line with the literature I found.
 I personally never make art with a pencil or pen.
-I much prefer the free flowing paintbrush, and something much more forgiving, like acrylic paint. can just paint over it.
+I much prefer the free flowing paintbrush, and something much more forgiving, like acrylic paint.
+If mistakes are made one can just paint over it.
 It makes making art much less anxiety provoking for me.
 I had to really leave my comfort zone to try “Zentangle” art, but I am very glad that I did.
 After engaging in “Zentangle” type art therapy, I always felt relaxed afterward, and almost always felt a sense of relief from completing something.
 The feeling of completing a small art piece every time I sat down to create art cannot be compared to anything else.
-The sense of accomplishment and satisfaction from completing something every time is amazing.
+The sense of accomplishment and satisfaction derived from completing something every time is amazing.
 I find myself working on small art pieces more often than not, because I find that I need that sense of accomplishment after I work on something for an hour or two.
 That is just my personal experience with art.
 I believe that this feeling is important to a lot of people, and people need to feel accomplished like this sometimes.
 I think that creating something small like a “Zentangle” art piece could be a great way to start a session, or as just something to get started with to introduce someone to art therapy in general.

 While creating “Zentangle” art, I tend to feel focused and in the moment.
 Other things happening around me tend to become less important, because I am focusing so much on the intricate strokes that are common in this type of art.
 I really do feel less anxious and stressed out while I am making art in this setting.
 I think that every type of art helps me personally feel relaxed, but something that is this intense is even more therapeutic.
 I believe that it has to do with the mindfulness that you have to dedicate to the strokes and the planning involved with “Zentangle” art.
 Each section, which is divided using what is called a “string”, is planned out, and you choose a specific pattern for each space.
 This gives the mind something to think about and focus on, while also letting it run free with ideas.
 This is the only part of the “Zentangle” that is planned out in advance.
 It is both free and focused, which I really identify with.
 I included a few “Zentangles” that I made, as you can see in Figure 1 and 2 below.